 This appendix starts with a description of the specification for baseline characteristics, including our approach to handling missing values (Section A.1).
 The next section compares distributions for treatment and control group members on these and other baseline measures (Section A.2), and the last section explains how the analyses control for these covariates in estimating impacts (Section A.3).
-It should be noted that Sections A.1 and A.2 are nearly unchanged from parallel appendices in the first, short-term report on this program (Martinson et al. 2018).
-In contrast, the approach to covariate control in Section A.3 describes some important procedural changes from those used in the prior report.
+It should be noted that Sections A.1 and A.2 are nearly unchanged from parallel appendices in the initial report on this program (Hamadyk and Zeidenberg 2018).
+In contrast, the approach to covariate control in Section A.3 describes some important procedural changes from those used in that short-term report.